ewcchan/apis/management/manage_apis.md

      Notice that the user has a secret that you cannot control.
 2. Provide a unique name for the API key.
 3. Select **Create key**.
 4. Send the API Portal Link to the customer without a {{site.data.keyword.Bluemix_notm}} account.
-The API key and secret (if it is used) is included in the link, so you can still determine which key generatated the link.
+The API key and secret (if it is used) is included in the link, so you can still determine which key generated the link.

 The API documentation link opens the API in the **API Explorer** tab.